Expand and Compress: Exploring Tuning Principles for Continual Spatio-Temporal Graph Forecasting: Methodology

-where $o(1)$ represents a term that becomes negligible even as $n$ grows large. \end{proposition} \begin{proof} For more details, refer to the supplementary materials in appendix~\ref{proof_lowrank}. \end{proof} \textbf{Implementation Details.} Formally, we present the implementation details for compress process in continuous spatio-temporal forecasting scenarios based on the aforementioned analysis.
+\textbf{Implementation Details.} Formally, we present the implementation details for compress process in continuous spatio-temporal forecasting scenarios based on the aforementioned analysis.
 Specifically, for the initial static stage, we approximate the original prompt parameter $P^{(1)}$ using the product of the subspace parameter matrix $A^{(1)}$ and the adjustment parameter matrix $B$.
 For subsequent periods $\tau$, we provide only the subspace parameter matrix $A^{(\tau)}$ for the newly added node vectors, approximating the prompt parameter $P^{(\tau)}$ through the product with the adjustment parameter matrix $B$.
 As analyzed, the \textit{dimensionality of the subspace parameter} matrix $A$ is \textit{significantly smaller} than that of the \textit{prompt parameter} $P$, while the number of parameters in the adjustment matrix $B$ remains constant; thus, we effectively mitigate the inflation issue.